miroslavpejic85/call-me/doc/self-hosting.md

 # Instal docker-compose
 $ sudo apt install -y docker-compose

+# Copy .env.template to .env and customize it according to your needs if needed
+$ cp .env.template .env

 # Build the docker image
 $ docker build -t call/me . # --load